aregsar/aregsarblog/blog/2021/installing-php-on-macos/index.md

 ### PHP installation locations

-Executable symlinks and actual locations for php, php-fpm and pecl that are installed.

-The pecl cli is the php extension installer.

-Run the following commands to show the location of the symlinks:
+Run the following commands to show the location of the php, php-fpm and pecl symlinks:

 ```bash
 which php